broccolijs/broccoli-funnel/README.md

         └── todo.js
 ```

-You can select files that match a regular expression copy those subdirectories to a
+You can select files that match a glob expression and copy those subdirectories to a
 new location, preserving their location within parent directories:

 ```javascript